Shared experiences in mixed reality

 We typically think of synchronous experiences when shared experiences come to mind: We’re all doing it together.
-But include a single, virtual element that was added by someone else and you have an asynchronous scenario.
+But if we include a single, virtual element that was added by someone else, we have an asynchronous scenario.
 Imagine a note, or voice memo, left in a virtual environment.
 How do you handle 100 virtual memos left on your design?
 What if they’re from dozens of people with different levels of privacy?

 Consider your experiences as one of these categories of time:

 - Synchronously: Sharing the holographic experience at the same time.
-For example: Two students performing the skills lab at the same time.
+For example: Two students doing the skills lab at the same time.

 - Asynchronously: Sharing the holographic experience at different times.
-For example: Two students performing the skills lab but working on separate sections at different times.
+For example: Two students doing the skills lab but working on separate sections at different times.

 - Both: Your users will sometimes be sharing synchronously but other times asynchronously.
-For example: Professor grading the assignment performed by the students at a later time and leaving notes for student for the next day.
+For example: A professor grading the assignment done by the students at a later time and leaving notes for students for the next day.